greenelab/django-genes/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~

   This command parses gene info file(s) and saves the corresponding gene
   objects into the database.
-It takes 4 arguments:
+It takes 2 required arguments and 5 optional
+  arguments:

-  * Location of gene info file
+  * (Required) Location of gene info file
-  * Taxonomy ID for organism for which genes are being populated
+  * (Required) Taxonomy ID for organism for which genes are being populated
-  * Systematic column in gene info file
+  * (Optional) Systematic column in gene info file.
+If this argument is not
+    available, it will default to '3'.
-  * Symbol column in gene info file
+  * (Optional) Symbol column in gene info file.
+If this argument is not
+    available, it will default to '2'.
+  * (Optional) Alternative taxonomy id for some organisms (such as S. cerevisiae)
+  * (Optional) The column containing gene aliases.
+If a hyphen '-' or blank
+    space ' ' are passed, the symbol will be used.
+If this argument is not
+    available, it will default to '4'.
+  * (Optional) Name of cross-reference Database for which you want to use
+    organism systematic IDs as CrossReference IDs.
+This is useful for
+    Pseudomonas, for example, as systematic IDs are saved into PseudoCAP
+    cross-reference database.

   The following example shows how to download a gzipped human gene info file
   from NIH FTP server, and populate the database based on this file.